Cooking Gorgeous

 Did you make this recipe?
 Please let me know how it turned out!
 Leave a comment below and tag @cookingorgeous on Instagram and hashtag it #cookingorgeous.

-I hope you enjoy the process of making this Easy Homemade Lebanese Chicken Shawarma as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this Homemade Oven-baked Chicken Shawarma as much as you enjoy eating it! 🙂

 Want to Save This Recipe?